vanisharma31/financial-transaction-analysis/README.md

 <h2><a class="anchor" id="data-cleaning--preparation"></a>Data Cleaning &amp; Preparation</h2>

-* Verified and standardized data types for dates, numeric values, and text fields to support accurate calculations and analysis.
+* Validated and standardized data types for dates, numeric values, and text fields to support accurate calculations and analysis.
 * Handled missing and blank values using NULLIF().
 * Checked for duplicate records and validated data consistency across the three tables.